-High availability is the protection of infrastructure or applications on a single site, ensuring continuous operation.
+High availability is protecting infrastructure or applications on a single site to ensure continuous operations.
 The aim is to reduce single points of failure in a computing stack, generally through redundant access paths and component resiliency.
-Including high-availability concepts in an environment means services have built-in resiliency and can recover on their own.
-Recovery options for these services might restart if they fail, allow for a faulted node to be restarted, redeploy a workload on failed hardware in another location in the environment, or resend transactions to the service or a different instance of the service if a network path fails.
+Including high availability concepts in an environment means services have built-in resiliency and can recover on their own.
+To recover, these services might restart if they fail, allow for a faulted node to be restarted, redeploy a workload on failed hardware in another location in the environment, or resend transactions to the service or a different instance of the service if a network path fails.

 High availability is key to ensuring your applications operate without downtime and can handle unforeseen failures.
-Learn more about how to make your applications, clusters, and hybrid cloud platform highly available.
 Technologies such as containers, Kubernetes, and serverless present new opportunities in application development but still need a recovery plan in the event of a failure.

-Disaster recovery (DR) is the ability to recover and continue business-critical applications from natural or human-created disasters, protecting infrastructure or applications in a geographically distributed manner, to reduce business impact as much as possible.
+Disaster recovery (DR) is the ability to recover and continue business-critical applications from natural or human-created disasters, protecting infrastructure or applications in a geographically distributed manner to reduce business impact as much as possible.
 It is the overall business continuance strategy of any major organization, designed to preserve the continuity of business operations during major adverse events.
-The aim is to enable automated or automatic recovery over longer distances than traditional high availability and would extend recovery to a different cluster.
+The aim is to enable automated or automatic recovery over longer distances than traditional high availability and extend recovery to a different cluster.
 In environments where an application is restricted to one site at a time, migration between sites may be automated and require an individual with authority to make a decision to move computing services between sites.
 This is needed when technology requires a cost to resync applications when failover between sites occurs.
 Reducing the time it takes to recover from incidents is critical to your organization's success.